jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 WCF RIA Services allowed you to either expose your **domain model** directly to the client or instead create a **view model** that would be exposed.
 By authoring CRUDE (create, read, update, delete, execute) operations and annotating them, you could easily create an API for your client to consume.
 But we needed a protocol for serializing requests and responses for those CRUDE operations and the data to go along with them.
 We ultimately landed on using some WCF primitives.

-Before we solidifed our decision that we'd use WCF primitives, our project was just called "RIA Services", where RIA stood for "Rich Internet Application."
+Before we solidifed our decision that we'd use WCF, our project was just called "RIA Services", where RIA stood for "Rich Internet Application."
 Using WCF resulted in prepending our project name with WCF and, believe it or not, getting reorged into the WCF group.
-This was all good though--using WCF was far better than using our proprietary protocol in place in our early preview releases.
+This was all good though--using WCF was far better than using our proprietary protocol developed in our early preview releases.

 WCF RIA Services was pretty well engineered.
 We were promoting a separation of concerns for applications built on our framework, and we ourselves kept our concerns separated.
 This led to both the server and the client being decoupled from the communication protocol.
 We were able to swap out that layer independently--largely because Wilco Bauer is amazing.
 Wilco swapped out our proprietary protocol for WCF in days.
-And we demonstrated that, as long as the protocols meet our requirements, we could support many protocols in parallel.
+And we demonstrated that as we could support multiple protocols in parallel.

 Along came OData.
 Microsoft was pushing OData pretty hard for a while.
 Some really sharp folks invented it and it had a lot of muscle behind it.
 It became clear that we needed to support OData for WCF RIA Services.
-After some long debates (that I got to contribute to), we ultimately landed on the decision of:
+After some long debates, we ultimately landed on the decision of:

 * WCF RIA Services would *support* OData as an optional protocol
-* But it would not use OData as the default protocol
+* But it would not use OData by default

 We then created the OData protocol library in the WCF RIA Services SDK and made it easy for an application developer to swap out the default protocol for OData.